HLTH 4421: Assessment and Intervention Approaches to Mental Health Problems

 Learning outcomes

-- Recognize signs of caregiver burnout and understanding how to care for oneself
+- Recognize signs of caregiver burnout and understand how to care for oneself.

-- Recognize and be able to apply the issues of privacy and confidentiality and how to optimize the sharing of information with other service providers and family members
+- Recognize and be able to apply the issues of privacy and confidentiality, and optimize the sharing of information with other service providers and family members.

 - Identify the core components of assessment of individuals with: